 Longtime Los Angeles literary nonprofit Beyond Baroque may lose its lease.
 It’s been in its location, in Venice, for decades.

 This isn’t simply a matter of changing real estate realities.
+To get a crystal clear idea about real estate pros and cons you can also consult lawyers for real estate litigation.
 Apparently the organization is in a city-owned building, and their city councilman recommended a 25-year lease extension.
 With these nonprofit leases, Beyond Baroque’s website says, a rep’s recommendation usually holds.
 But Los Angeles City Attorney Rocky Delgadillo is recommending against the extension.

 I’m not sure what Delgadillo is thinking.
 He had trouble this summer — including covering up an accident his wife had in his city-owned vehicle — and for some reason this has compelled him to … crack down on literary nonprofit leases?